Chandrakant121/Flipcart/README.md

 ## Getting Started

-This project was built using React, Redux, Chakra UI, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB.
+This project was built using React, Redux, Material UI, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites